A method to segment maps from different modalities using free space layout -- MAORIS : MAp Of RIpples Segmentation: Experiments

 \section{Experiments}

-We compare our method (public implementation is available online~\footnote{https://github.com/MalcolmMielle/maoris}) with traditional approaches presented by \textcite{bormann_room_2016} and against the method of \textcite{fermin-leon_incremental_2017}, using the dataset of \textcite{bormann_room_2016} and against our own dataset of sketches~\cite{mielle_malcolm_2017_892062}.
+We compare our method (public implementation is available online\footnote{\url{https://github.com/MalcolmMielle/maoris}}) with approaches presented by \textcite{bormann_room_2016} and against the DuDe method of \textcite{fermin-leon_incremental_2017}, using the dataset of \textcite{bormann_room_2016} and against our own dataset of sketches~\cite{mielle_malcolm_2017_892062}.
 The dataset of \textcite{bormann_room_2016} is made of 20 maps, either without clutter or with artificially added clutter.
 Since our method is only adapted to environments without furniture, we used the non-cluttered images.
 Clutter can be removed in a preprocessing step or by extracting the walls of an environment, as done by \textcite{wulf20042d}; we are leaving those ideas for future work.

 We make available a dataset of 25 sketches.
-Those sketches were obtained from a virtual environment in a web browser~\footnote{\url{http://aass.oru.se/Research/mro/smokebot/sketchmap-web/}} and correspond to the ground truth of the KTH dataset for SLAM (\cref{fig:kth}).
-Each sketch map is associated with two possible ground truth segmentations, obtained by asking two non-expert users to segment the sketches.
+Those sketches were obtained from a virtual environment in a web browser\footnote{\url{http://aass.oru.se/Research/mro/smokebot/sketchmap-web/}} and correspond to the ground truth of the KTH dataset for SLAM\footnote{\url{http://www.nada.kth.se/\%7Ejohnf/kthdata/dataset.html}} (\cref{fig:kth}).
+Each sketch map is associated with two possible ground-truth segmentations, obtained by asking two non-expert users to segment the sketches.
 The only instruction was to segment regions so that, if a robot or person had to visit the environment, they would have seen every part of it by visiting every region of the map.

 \textcite{bormann_room_2016} introduced a quality measure based on precision and recall, where precision of a segmented region is the maximum overlapping area of the segmented region with a ground truth region divided by the area of the segmented room, while recall of a ground truth region is the maximum overlapping area of the ground truth region with a segmented room divided by the area of the ground truth region.
 The full segmentation's precision is the mean of all segmented regions' precision while the recall is the mean of all ground truth regions' recall.
 A segmentation is good if both the precision and recall are high.